kalekdev/uni/semester-1/nus-1/notes.typ

 $
 Where $arrow(n)$ is the unit vector perpendicular to the surface enclosed by the current loop, pointing in the direction of the "north pole" - the end at which field lines start.

+The magnetic moment of permanent magnets can be determined through testing and is usually provided by the manufacturer.

 The resulting *magnetic torque* acting on the dipole is calculated as (Lorentz force law):
 $
   tau = arrow(m) times arrow(B)